-- how people will be warned if there is a fire; - what staff should do if they discover a fire; - how the evacuation of the premises should be carried out; - identification of key escape routes; - arrangements for fighting fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as those with disabilities and children; - contingency plans, e.g. restrictions on the use of the building, for when life safety systems are out of order, e.g. evacuation lifts, fire-detection and warning systems; - how the Fire and Rescue Service and any other necessary services will be called and who will be responsible for doing this; and - what training employees need and the arrangements for ensuring that this training is given.
+- how people will be warned if there is a fire; - what staff, students or pupils should do if they discover a fire; - how the evacuation of the premises should be carried out: - where people should assemble after they have left the premises and procedures for checking whether the premises have been evacuated; - identification of key escape routes, how people can gain access to them and escape from them to a place of total safety; - arrangements for fighting fire; - the duties and identity of staff and students who have specific responsibilities if there is a fire; - arrangements for the safe evacuation of people identified as being especially at risk, such as young children and babies (e.g. in a crèche), those with disabilities, contractors, members of the public and visitors; - any machines/appliances/processes/ power supplies that need to be stopped or isolated if there is a fire; - specific arrangements, if necessary, for high-fire-risk areas;

+- arrangements for an emergency plan to be used by a hirer of part of the premises; - contingency plans for when life safety systems, such as evacuation lifts, fire-detection and warning systems, sprinklers or smoke control systems are out of order; - how the Fire and Rescue Service and any other necessary services will be called and who will be responsible for doing this; - procedures for meeting the Fire and Rescue Service on their arrival and notifying them of any special risks, e.g. the location of highly flammable materials; - what training employees need and the arrangements for ensuring that this training is given; and - phased evacuation plans (where some areas are evacuated while others are alerted but not evacuated until later).

-As part of your emergency plan it is good practice to prepare post-incident plans for dealing with situations that might arise such as those involving:
+As part of your emergency plan it is good practice to prepare post-incident plans for dealing with situations that might arise, such as those involving:

-- unaccompanied children; - people with personal belongings (especially valuables) still in the building; - people in a state of undress (e.g. indoor sportswear); - people wishing to rejoin friends; - getting people away from the building (e.g. to transport); and - inclement weather.
+- young persons; - people with personal belongings (especially valuables) still in the building; - getting pupils/students away from the building (e.g. to transport); and - inclement weather.